Dry Cooling Tower

 Air-Cooled Heat Exchangers

 These consist of finned tube bundles over which ambient air is blown by fans.
 The fins increase the surface area, enhancing the heat transfer from the fluid inside the tubes to the air outside.
+Commonly used in both power plants and various industrial processes.

 Natural Draft Dry Cooling Towers